 These are the basic tools you have from the outset and you will use for years.
 “Must have” tools are the ones you will likely take on every trip to the apiary.

 You won’t always need to use your smoker during a hive inspection but it’s a good idea to always have it with you.
 All bee smokers pretty much do the same thing.
-This is the one we use.
-It’s held up well over the years.
+This is a quality, stainless steel smoker that should last for years.

 It’s easy to light and when properly lit and packed it will smoke for a hours.